• Skip to primary navigation

 Vasco’s at Hilton KL

-Went for the buffet lunch at Vasco’s located at Hilton Kuala Lumpur to celebrate an overdue Valentine’s day (sort of).
-I still think the whole V-day is a big conspiracy ginned up by the jewelry, card and flower industry.
+Went for the buffet lunch at Vasco’s located at Hilton Kuala Lumpur to celebrate an overdue Valentine’s Day (sort of).
+I still think the whole V-day is a big conspiracy ginned up by the jewellery, card and flower industry.
 The amount of money people are willing to spend on that particular day still astounds me.

 Before you start pegging me for a hypocrite:

-1. I try to always celebrate Valentine’s day after February the 14th; and
+1. I try to always celebrate Valentine’s Day after February 14th; and

 2. We are part Hilton Premium Club and got this buffet for FREE!